INCLUSION AT CAB CALLOWAY SCHOOL OF THE ARTS

 - A Problem Solving Team that meets monthly, or as needed, to discuss and design a learning plan for students who cannot keep up in the classroom, even after several interventions have been tried by the teacher.

-- Peer Tutoring Program that generally meets Monday, Tuesday and Wednesday with National Honor Society students tutoring other students to improve their academics and study skills.
+- Stay Balanced Club, that meets Monday through Friday with National Honor Society students tutoring other students to improve their academics and study skills, as well as focus on student wellness.

 - A team of Specialists including Counselors, a Psychologist, an Educational Diagnostician, and Special Education Teachers who can discuss, assess, and develop formal plans for students who need more intensive help.